 Lastly, getting multiple summer jobs is a good way to save money for the fall.
 Since school is off, everyone is free for a solid three months.
 That’s why employment rates skyrocket in the summer months.

 Working is a productive way to spend your vacation, and it looks good on college applications.
 While it’s important not to overexert yourself, you can still work at least two jobs in the summer.
-If you want to earn extra income, think about ways to make money while at school to earn a few extra bucks.
+If you want to earn extra income, think about making money while at school to earn a few extra bucks.

 How to save money as a teen: